grammyjs/website/site/docs/resources/comparison.md

 ### Other Frameworks

-Do you think that your favorite framework is better than grammY in some respect?
+There currently are no other TypeScript libraries that are worth using for building bots.
+Everything except grammY, Telegraf, and NTBA is largely unmaintained and thus horribly out of date.

+Did you just create a new awesome library and we are not aware of it yet?
 Feel free to edit this page and add a comparison---or tell us what you think in the [group chat](https://t.me/grammyjs)!

 ## Comparison With Frameworks in Other Programming Languages

 There are reasons to favor a different programming language over TypeScript.
 The most important thing is that you like working with your tools and languages.
-If you are determined to stick with something else, then you can stop reading here.
+If you are determined to stick with a different language, then you can stop reading here.

 Given that you're still reading, you may want to know why grammY is written in TypeScript, and why you should maybe consider picking this language for your bot, too.

 This section will outline how TypeScript has a few advantages over other languages when it comes to developing Telegram bots.
-The main other language that is used to develop chat bots for Telegram is Python, so we will limit ourselves to this for now.
+This comparison will be limited to Python, Go, and Rust.
+Feel free to add more sections if you want to contrast TypeScript with another language.

-Some of the following points are rather personal opinions than objective facts.
+Some of the following points are partially based on personal opinions.
 People have different taste, so take this section with a grain of salt.

+### Frameworks Written in Python

+A clear case can be made when comparing TypeScript to Python.
+Pick TypeScript and you will enjoy:

 1. **Better editor tooling.**
    The type annotations of grammY are outstanding.